Ilmainen toimitus yli 100 euron tilauksille - Tuotteiden toimitukset Suomesta - Viiveitä johtuen kuljetuslakosta

 We now know where the lack of humidity comes from and the problems it can cause.
 There is just one more thing to figure out.

-Monitoring the optimal environment with smart Bluetooth wireless sensor technology
+Monitoring the perfect environment with smart Bluetooth wireless sensor technology

 How do you know the levels are correct for you, your family and your home?
 The user-friendly Ruuvi Station, connected to your Ruuvi Bluetooth sensor, measures the humidity levels in your home and shares the data in a convenient, fuss-free manner directly to your phone.